What is preterm labor?

 - If you smoke, get help to stop smoking before you become pregnant.

-- Find out if you are at risk for preterm labor.
+- Find out if you're at risk for preterm labor.

 - Learn the symptoms of preterm labor.

 If you are at high risk for preterm birth, your provider may give you the hormone progesterone.
-It helps reduce the risk for preterm birth if you have had a preterm birth in the past.
+It helps reduce the risk for preterm birth if you've had a preterm birth in the past.

 When should I call my healthcare provider?